OUR TOWN: Program Description

 - Local government entity

-Additional partners are encouraged and may include an appropriate variety of entities such as arts organizations and artists, design professionals and design centers, state level government agencies, foundations, nonprofit organizations, educational institutions, real estate developers, business leaders, community organizations, councils of government, rural or regional planning organizations, transportation agencies, special districts, educational organizations, as well as public and governmental entities; and should engage in partnership with other sectors (such as agriculture and food, economic development, education and youth, environment and energy, health, housing, public safety, transportation, and workforce development).
+Additional partners are encouraged and may include an appropriate variety of entities such as arts organizations and artists, design professionals and design centers, as well as cross-sector partnerships with state level government agencies, councils of government, rural or regional planning organizations, foundations, nonprofit and community organizations, educational institutions, real estate developers, business leaders, and special districts that advance community investments in agriculture and food, economic development, education and youth, environment and energy, health, housing, public safety, transportation, and workforce development.
+Partnerships that leverage infrastructure investments are welcome and encouraged.

-Through Our Town projects, the National Endowment for the Arts intends to achieve the following objective: Strengthening Communities: Provide opportunities for the arts to be integrated into the fabric of community life.
+Through Our Town projects, the NEA intends to achieve the following objective: Strengthening Communities: Embed the arts in system-wide initiatives that strengthen or heal communities.

-Our Town projects integrate arts, culture, and design into strategies that strengthen communities by advancing economic, physical and/or social change.
+Our Town projects integrate arts, culture, and design into strategies that strengthen communities and center equity in advancing economic, physical, or social change.

-- Economic Change: Economic improvements of individuals, institutions, or the community including local business growth, job creation/labor force participation, professional development/training, prevention of displacement, in-migration, and tourism.
+- Evidence of Economic Change might include: Economic improvements of individuals, institutions, or the community including local business growth, job creation/labor force participation, professional development/training, prevention of displacement, in-migration, and tourism.

-- Physical Change: Design of physical improvements to the built and natural environment including beautification and/or enhancement of physical environment (including arts, culture, and public space).
+- Evidence of Physical Change might include: Design of physical improvements to the built and natural environment, and delivery of public services including beautification or enhancement of physical environment (including arts, culture, and public space).

-- Social Change: Improvements to social relationships, civic engagement and community empowerment, and/or amplifying community identity including civic engagement, collective efficacy, social capital, social cohesion, and community attachment.
+- Evidence of Social Change might include: Improvements to social relationships, civic engagement and community empowerment, amplifying community identity including collective efficacy, social capital, social cohesion, and community attachment.

-Ultimately, Our Town projects should lay the groundwork for systems changes that sustain the integration of arts, culture, and design into local strategies for strengthening communities.
+Successful Our Town projects lay the groundwork for systems change that sustains the integration of arts, culture, and design into strategies for strengthening communities over the long term.

-- Systems Change: Improvements to community capacity to sustain the integration of arts, culture, and design into strategies for advancing local economic, physical, and/or social outcomes including, for example: establishment of new and sustained cross-sector partnerships; shifts in institutional structure, practices or policies; replication or scaling of innovative project models; establishment of training programs; or dissemination of informational resources to support the creative placemaking field.
+- Evidence of Systems Change might include: Improvements to community capacity to sustain the integration of arts, culture, and design into strategies for advancing local outcomes; for example: establishment of new or sustained cross-sector partnerships; shifts in institutional structure, new practices or policies; replication or scaling of innovative project models; or establishment of training programs.

 An Our Town project may work to advance a specific economic, physical, or social change, with the intention of laying the groundwork for systems change.
 Or, a project may aim to address systems change directly.